-So far 570 DAOs have been created using Aragon on Ethereum's mainnet.
-It is difficult to get a sense of how many of these DAOs are being actively used, and of what they are being used for.
+It is difficult to get a sense of how many Aragon DAOs are being actively used, and of what they are being used for.
 Inspection of the tools available suggests that they would be suited to a members club that wished to make group decisions about how to allocate a shared pool of Ethereum tokens.
 Use of the Aragon platform gives these groups a way to allocate decision-making power among members (similar to voting shares) and to create and vote on proposals with specified approval criteria (quorum and approval requirements).